-- Careful and systematic teaching from part of the Bible (most of our service – including sermons and readings are translated into Farsi).
+- Careful and systematic teaching from part of the Bible (most of our service – including sermons and readings – are simultaneously translated into Farsi via headsets).

 - A time of singing as part of our worship to God and encouragement of one another.

 - A time of open prayer during which any believer may pray, thanking God for all he has done for us and petitioning him for various needs.

 - An opportunity for believers to share what God has been doing in their life this week.